 Abstract: The present article uses two empirical studies to look at multiprofessional collaboration between teachers and other educational staff at German all-day schools.
 A quantitative study is used both to develop an instrument for the measurement of multiprofessional collaboration and to analyse the connections between collaborative action and characteristic features of the teaching staff.
-Additionally, a qualitative study throws light on the extent, challenges and evaluation of multiprofessional collaboration at all-day schools.
-The two studies point to the fact that multiprofessional collaboration is underdeveloped at German all-day schools as well as to future challenges for closer collaboration between teachers and other educational staff.
+Additionally, a qualitative study throws light on the extent, challenges and evaluation of multiprofessional collaboration is underdeveloped at German all-day schools as well as to future challenges for closer collaboration between teachers and other educational staff.